Blake Arata | | Facebook & Instagram | 0 comments

 There is no need to over-optimize Facebook campaigns, especially if you’re new to Facebook advertising.
 Just let Facebook’s algorithms run and do it for you.
 Here are some ways to help Facebook’s tools help you:

-- Spend at least $20/daily per every new ad set – algorithms need a lot of conversions to optimise your campaigns.
+- Spend at least $20/daily per every new ad set – algorithms need a lot of conversions to optimize your campaigns.

 - Don’t worry too much about the ad placements, custom delivery schedule, and manual bidding.
 Use Facebook’s default settings for all these things.